 “Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid”—John14:27

-From this opening text, the Lord Jesus himself tells us that he leaves his peace with us.
+From the opening text above, the Lord Jesus himself tells us that he leaves his peace with us.
 In other words, every believer has access to Christ, the divine’s peace.
 Then he went further to tell us that the kind of peace he gives to us is not as the world or the things of the world gives.

 This means divine peace is different from natural peace.
 The divine peace the Lord gives believers is a perfect peace.
 It is a permanent peace.
 Unlike the world’s kind of peace, God’s kind of peace is unconditional.
 Christ’s peace is accessible in times of good goings as well as in times of adversity.